jbcoe/allocators/TALK.md

 While working on `indirect` and `polymorphic`, we came up with an analogy that made us re-think our code.

-Imagine that you're building a Lego model.
+Imagine that we are building a Lego model.

 The allocator is the box of Lego bricks that you use to build the model.